Dietetic Internship Curriculum

 The UW Hospital and Clinics Dietetic Internship Program has a medical nutrition therapy concentration.
 Beginning in 2015, the UWHC Dietetic Internship Program is a 39-week, supervised practice experience consisting of clinical supervised practice and advanced nutrition learning.
 The program includes clinical, community, public health and food systems administration experiences.
 Interns are in rotations a minimum of 32 hours per week, Tuesday through Friday.

 The internship is integrated with the UW-Madison Capstone Certificate Program in Clinical Nutrition-Dietetic Internship as NS 670 Nutrition and Dietetics Practicum I (3 credits), and NS 671 Nutrition and Dietetic Practicum II (3 credits).

 The 39-week dietetic internship includes the following rotations:

 - Clinical Nutrition-Ambulatory Medical Nutrition Therapy (4 weeks; 32 hours per week)

 - Diabetes Care (2 weeks)

 - Free Choice (2 weeks).
-Choose from the following: Preventive Cardiology, Abdominal Transplant, Weight Management (Medical and Surgical), Digestive Health, Employee Wellness and Clinics, Nutrition Clinics (Eating Disorders, Weight Management), Pediatric
+Choose from the following: Preventive Cardiology, Abdominal Transplant, Weight Management (Medical and Surgical), Digestive Health, Employee Wellness and Clinics, Nutrition Clinics (Eating Disorders, Weight Management)

 - Clinical Nutrition-Research Theory (1 week; 32 hours)

 - Community Public Health and School Nutrition (6 weeks; 32 hours per week)

-- Public Health in Dane/Green County Women, Infants and Children's Program; Madison Metropolitan School District (4 weeks)
+- Public Health in County Women, Infants and Children's Program or area school districts

 - Food Systems Administration (6 weeks; 32 hours/week)